gjbex/CMake-usecases/source_code/README.md

 1. `artefact`: example of how to generate code at build time that is used as part of further build steps.
 1. `openmp`: example of building an OpenMP application.
+1. `mpi`: example of building an MPI application.